anoncoder555/reproducible-research_homework/README.md

 **d) Write the code to reproduce the figure shown below.
 (10 points)**

-The code for this question can be found in "question_5.R" under Question (d).
+The code for this question can be found below or in full in "question_5.R" under Question (d).

 ```r
 ggplot(aes(x = log_g_length, y= log_volume), data = transformed_data) +